xbeat/Machine-Learning/README.md

 BART (Bidirectional and Auto-Regressive Transformers) is a state-of-the-art language model developed by Facebook AI Research.
 It is a denoising autoencoder for pretraining sequence-to-sequence models, originally proposed for text generation tasks.
 However, it can also be fine-tuned for sequence classification tasks, where the input sequence is mapped to a class label.

 Code:

+## Organizing Python Utility Functions with Static Methods

+Understanding Static Methods

+Static methods serve as utility functions that belong to a class namespace but operate independently of class or instance state.
+They provide a clean way to organize related functionality without requiring instance creation, making the code more modular and easier to maintain.

 ## Deep Extrinsic Manifold Representation for Computer Vision